dishantwalia/TLSWebView/README.md

 }
 ```

-The most important thing is to build OkHttpClient with your own SocketFacotry.
+The most important thing is to build OkHttpClient with your own SocketFactory.
 Here you can see all code from TLSSocketFatory class:

  ```java
 public class TLSSocketFactory extends SSLSocketFactory {